 - 6. Raise the front of the machine and set it on a box.
-Then remove the wheel assembly. - 2) Checking Brake Shoe Wear - Measure the outside diameter at the brake shoe with slide calipers.
-If it measures less than specified, replace.
+Then remove the wheel assembly. - 2) Checking Brake Shoe Wear - 1.
+Measure the outside diameter of the brake shoe with slide calipers.
+If it measures less than specified, replace shoes.